jyingjie/hifast-docs/docs/source/fluxgain.rst

 ------------------------
 **Method 1: Simplified Approach**

-Use the `hifast.flux` function (in developing), which automatically handles ambient temperature and zenith angle corrections.
+Use the `hifast.flux` function (version >= 1.3a3), which automatically handles ambient temperature and zenith angle corrections.

 **Method 2: Manual Correction**